streamdp/ccd/README.md

 * nhooyr.io/websocket package to manage websocket connection
 * go-sql-driver/mysql package to work with mysql database
 * lib/pq package to work with postgresql database
+* go-redis/redis package for saving the active session and restoring it when the puller is restarted

 ## Build app